buckbaskin/buckbaskin.github.io/content/formak-design-scikit-learn.md

 as well as a space of models derived via simplifications, enhancements or even disconnected approximations from the original model.
 Using data from the system we hope to describe, we can select the appropriate model from the space.
-This process is very analogous to a machine learning model, where we have one idea of how to approximate the system and want to select machine learning models (in a more algorithmic sense of the term models) and their parameters to best fit data.
+This process is analogous to a machine learning model, where we have one idea of how to approximate the system and want to select machine learning models (in a more algorithmic sense of the term models) and their parameters to best fit data.